rpc-providers/rpc-monitor/README.md

 When an alert is triggered an alert is send to this telegram group:
 * https://t.me/+8TP1EWkPyAA1Njc0

 Alerting parameters will be further defined when more monitoring data is available.
+They are now defined at average plus 2 standard deviations of the last 30 days.